-

 Posted in Acute Hospitals, Community Care, For Doctors (mostly), For Researchers (mostly), For Social Workers (mostly), Integrated Care, International, King's Fund, Patient Care Pathway, Universal Interest

-Tagged Clinical Integration, Geisinger Health System, Information Systems, Integrated Care Pathway, Interdisciplinary Teams, Kaiser Permanente, King's Fund, Multidisciplinary Teams, PACE (a US Integrated Provider Model), PACE: Programme for All-inclusive Care for the Elderly, Programme for All-inclusive Care for the Elderly (PACE), Service Integration
+Tagged Clinical Integration, Geisinger Health System, Information Systems, Integrated Care Pathway, Interdisciplinary Teams, Kaiser Permanente, King's Fund, Multidisciplinary Teams, PACE (a US Integrated Provider Model), PACE: Programme for All-inclusive Care for the Elderly, Pinterest, Programme for All-inclusive Care for the Elderly (PACE), Service Integration

 Leave a comment